mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txsign.md

   OPTIONS:
   -h, --help            Print this help message
+      --longhelp        Print help message for long (global) options -a, --autosign        Sign a transaction created for offline autosigning (see ‘mmgen-autosign’).
+The removable device is mounted and unmounted automatically
-      --longhelp        Print help message for long (global) options -b, --brain-params l,p Use seed length 'l' and hash preset 'p' for brainwallet input
+  -b, --brain-params l,p Use seed length 'l' and hash preset 'p' for
+                        brainwallet input
   -d, --outdir       d  Specify an alternate directory 'd' for output